Vulgate: Carolingian period

 Alcuin of York oversaw efforts to make a Latin Bible, an exemplar of which was presented to Charlemagne in 801.
 Alcuin's edition contained the Vulgate version.
 It appears Alcuin concentrated only on correcting errors of grammar, orthography and punctuation.
 "Even though Alcuin's revision of the Latin Bible was neither the first nor the last of the Carolingian period, it managed to prevail over the other versions and to become the most influential edition for centuries to come."
 The success of this Bible has been attributed to the fact that this Bible may have been "prescribed as the official version at the emperor's request."
-However, Bonifatius Fischer believes its success was rather due to the productivity of the scribes of Tours where Alcuin was abbot, at the monastery of Saint Martin; Fischer believes the emperor only favorised the editorial work of Alcuin by encouraging work on the Bible in general.
+However, Bonifatius Fischer believes its success was rather due to the productivity of the scribes of Tours where Alcuin was abbot, at the monastery of Saint Martin; Fischer believes the emperor only favored the editorial work of Alcuin by encouraging work on the Bible in general.

 "Although, in contrast to Alcuin, Theodulf [of Orleans] clearly developed an editorial programme, his work on the Bible was far less influential than that of hs slightly older contemporary.
 Nevertheless, several manuscripts containing his version have come down to us."
 Theodulf added to his edition of the Bible the Book of Baruch, which Alcuin's edition did not contain; it is this version of the Book of Baruch which later became part of the Vulgate.
 In his editorial activity, on at least one manuscript of the Theodulf Bible (S Paris, BNF lat.
 9398), Theodulf marked variant readings along with their sources in the margin of the manuscripts.
 Those marginal notes of variant readings along with their sources "seem to foreshadow the thirteenth-century correctoria."
 In the 9th century the Vetus Latina texts of Baruch and the Letter of Jeremiah were introduced into the Vulgate in versions revised by Theodulf of Orleans and are found in a minority of early medieval Vulgate pandect bibles from that date onward.

 Cassiodorus, Isidore of Sevilla, and Stephen Harding also worked on editions of the Latin Bible.
 Isidore's edition as well as the edition of Cassiodorus "ha[ve] not come down to us."

-By the 9th century, due to the success of Alcuin's edition, the Vulgate had replace the Vetus Latina as the most available edition of the Latin Bible.
+By the 9th century, due to the success of Alcuin's edition, the Vulgate had replaced the Vetus Latina as the most available edition of the Latin Bible.